josefkrajkar/Resizer/README.md

 Description:

-This is a simple javscript library that contains several functions for dynamic changes of width and height of the chosen html container.
+This is a simple javascript library that contains several functions for dynamic changes of width and height of the chosen html container.

 Important note: